aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 A Lambda function runs as a custom resource from the CloudFormation stack to initialize the OpenSearch cluster with the embedding model.

 The document ingestion pipeline uses S3 event notifications to Simple Queue Service (SQS) to a Lambda function that handles documents being added to or removed from S3 by updating the OpenSearch indices based on S3 events.
-The use of SQS limits the concurrency of the OpenSearch Lambda indexing function to no more than two instances, which minimizes the poential for exceeding the capacity of the OpenSearch cluster.
+The use of SQS limits the concurrency of the OpenSearch Lambda indexing function to no more than two instances, which minimizes the potential for exceeding the capacity of the OpenSearch cluster.
 The diagram below illustrates the ingestion pipeline architecture.

 ![image info](images/ingestion_detail_prod_like.png)